1. Mogao Buddhist Grottoes, Dunhuang

 3. Longmen Grottoes, Luoyang

 Set along the banks of the Yi River is the largest collection of Buddhist art in China.
 It dates from the late Northern Wei and Tang Dynasties (316 AD – 907 AD).
-Over 100,000 stone crafted Buddhist statues, 60 stupas and 2,800 inscriptions ,which trace back as far as 492AD, can be found in the Longmen Grottoes.
+Over 100,000 stone crafted Buddhist statues, 60 stupas and 2,800 inscriptions ,which can be traced back as far as 492AD, are to be found in the Longmen Grottoes.
 You can still find evidence of the bright colours once painted on the statues.
-Be prepared to climb the many steps when getting to Grottoes on the Mt.
-Longmen.
+Be prepared to climb the many steps to get to the Grottoes.

 You’re always welcome to give us a call at 02085438133 or email us on email@example.com for more information.